talat-shaheen/vmstate-operator/README.md

 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).

-**Pre-requisite** Need to login to any image registry and replace registry in the command below
+**Pre-requisite** Need to login to any image registry and replace registry in the command below & create a secret in the operator namespace with AWS environment variables
 ### Running on the cluster
 1. Install Instances of Custom Resources: